Niranjan-GopaL/Exploring__Open_CV__/README.md

 ### Goals :-

-- Finish HandDetection Module Before this Month
+- Finish HandDetection Module Before this Month  [Almost_Done]
 - Quality of Life : Powershell Customization

+### Ideas :-
+To use Face_Dection + Gestures to control various things
+- Open Browser

 ### Setting Up the Environment